New Detectable Markers Make Food Safer to Produce

-)-- It is now simple to halve the risk of producing meat and food products contaminated with plastic.
-Food safe marker pens that were once supplied with a loose lid are now available from Detectamet as a one piece item.
-The company has put food safe marker inks in a patented retractable housing so that a potential source of contamination can be removed from the processing area.
-Furthermore, the one piece housing is made from Detectamet’s metal and X-ray detectable plastic so that the risk of producing plastic contaminated food products is even less.
+Halve the chance of plastic contaminated food by using Detectamet’s one piece detectable markers.
+Food safe marker inks have been put into a patented retractable housing so that a potential source of contamination can be removed from the processing area.
+Furthermore, the one piece housing is made from Detectamet’s metal and X-ray detectable plastic so plastic contamination risks are reduced.

 Write-and-retract detectable marker pens were launched by Detectamet 24 months ago.
 They contain permanent or write-on/wipe-off coloured inks.
 Highlighter re-fills were then offered to save waste.
 This new marker uses special inks that are safe to use for marking meat carcases or other foods such as cheese rinds.